 ,creativecommons to the search box, like this one to find all CC licensed videos mentioning UDG Agora:

 Of course I do not know how YouTube search works.
 It’s likely insanely complex and dangerous.
 Yahoos like me think they know what’s going on.

 But it seems ironic that being owned by Google does not mean your search will reflect the changes you make to your content.

 Top / Featured Image: Yep, I am using my new favorite image search thing with my own browser shortcut search — in Chrome I typed

 sloth, pressed RETURN, and BOOM!
 Tons of open licensed images.

 The one I chose is flickr photo by Martha de Jong-Lantink https://flickr.com/photos/marthaenpiet/7409858682 shared under a Creative Commons (BY-NC-ND) license

-The post "What if YouTube Was Run By People Who Know Internet Search?" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2016/10/search-sloth/) on October 25, 2016.
+The post "What if YouTube Was Run By People Who Know Internet Search?" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2016/10/search-sloth/) on October 25, 2016.